iOceanPlus/Product_MultiSource_TargetData_Simulator_OpenSource/README.md

 http://git.oschina.net/iOceanPlus/PythonRabbitMQDemo
 http://git.oschina.net/iOceanPlus/PythonProtobufDemo

-If the program do not support rabbitmq (such as MatLab), use a MQ-UDP adapter as a bridge.
+If your program do not support rabbitmq (such as MatLab), use a MQ-UDP adapter as a bridge.

 ![How to interact with simulator](https://git.oschina.net/uploads/images/2017/0903/173330_065b65ed_854788.jpeg "system.JPG")